Whitman v. American Trucking Ass'ns: Concurrences

 Justice Clarence Thomas wrote a separate concurrence.
 He was not sure that the intelligible principle criterion served to prevent all cessions of legislative power.
 He believed that there are cases in which the principle itself is intelligible but the significance of the delegated decision is simply too great for the decision to be called anything other than legislative.
 He stated that he would be willing to reconsider the delegation precedents in the future to determine whether delegation jurisprudence has strayed too far from Founders' understanding of separation of powers.
-The Court also held that EPA’s implementation policy constituted a final agency action subject to judicial review and that two statutory provisions for ozone, Subpart I and Subpart 2, were seemingly in conflict and EPA must reconcile these provisions on remand.
+The Court also held that EPA's implementation policy constituted a final agency action subject to judicial review and that two statutory provisions for ozone, Subpart I and Subpart 2, were seemingly in conflict and EPA must reconcile these provisions on remand.

-Justice John Paul Stevens also wrote a separate concurrence, which was joined by Justice Souter.
-They both agreed with the Court that Section 109(b)(1) did grant the Administrator of the Environmental Protection Agency the authority to promulgate national ambient air quality standards (NAAQS) but they wanted to acknowledge that the power delegated to the EPA was "legislative power" which the majority does not agree with.
-They support this claim by defining how to properly characterize governmental power which should depend on the nature of the power not on the identity of the person using the power.
+Justice John Paul Stevens, joined by Justice David Souter, held that Section 109(b)(1) constitutionally delegated Congress's legislative power to the EPA Administrator for NAAQS promulgation, stressing a functional view of separation of powers.